smartvaults/smartvaults/doc/usage/cli-2-of-2-multisig.md

 # Step by Step - 2 of 2 Multisig
-This step by step guide shows how to create a 2 of 2 multisignature Bitcoin transaction using `coinstr-cli`.
+This step by step guide shows how to create a 2 of 2 multisignature Bitcoin transaction using `smartvaults-cli`.

 ## Step 1.
 Setup Keys
 Create keys and save them to keychains.
 You can use the keychain names of `alice-2of2` and `bob-2of2`.
 A password to encrypt your keychain **is** required, but a passphrase (which modifies the key) is not required.

 > NOTE: Mnemonics will be printed but they don't need to be saved for this tutorial.
 ```
-./target/release/coinstr-cli --network testnet generate alice-2of2
+./target/release/smartvaults-cli --network testnet generate alice-2of2
-./target/release/coinstr-cli --network testnet generate bob-2of2
+./target/release/smartvaults-cli --network testnet generate bob-2of2
 ```

 ## Step 2: Create the 2-of-2 Policy